Requirements For US

 You can download the appropriate Nulla Osta form ahead of time in order to save time.
 If so, please fill it in but do not sign it ahead of time as it will have to be signed in front of the Consul.

-NOTE: Once issued, this affidavit must be stamped by the Legalization Office of any Prefettura in our Consular District (there is one in every province capital).Your wedding planner beside the assistance during your Nulla Osta will also provide to legalize your documents for you.
+Note: Once issued, this affidavit must be stamped by the Legalization Office of any Prefettura in our Consular District (there is one in every province capital).Your wedding planner beside the assistance during your Nulla Osta will also help to legalize your documents for you.
+Each Nulla Osta requires a revenue stamp of Euro 16.
+Please note that depending on your wedding location, it may be essential that you also attend this appointment.

 After the marriage is performed, the passport of a US citizen wife may be amended to read in her married name.
 To that effect, she should visit a US Embassy or Consulate with the Civil Certificate of Marriage issued by the Wedding Hall, along with her passport.
 There is no charge for this service.